(Cape Town, Sabi Sands)

 Scarborough is the last settlement before the Cape of Good Hope and is surrounded by nature reserves, with the Cape Peninsula National Park to the south and Baskloof Nature Reserve rising on the steep Fynbos inclines behind.
 Situated at the mouth of the Schusters River, this sleepy, eclectic village provides the perfect setting for a private beach picnic - provided by the talented and inspiring chef, Bruce Robertson.

-Fully sated, take in the continuing views enroute to the Cape of Good Hope Nature Reserve via Chapman’s Peak, one of the world’s most breathtaking coastal drives, where you will board a funicular to get to the top of the Peninsula to witness the symbolic meeting of the Indian and Atlantic Oceans and enjoy spectacular views over False Bay.
+Fully sated, take in the continuing views enroute to the Cape of Good Hope Nature Reserve via Chapman’s Peak.
+It is one of the world’s most breathtaking coastal drives, where you will board a funicular to get to the top of the Peninsula to witness the symbolic meeting of the Indian and Atlantic Oceans and enjoy spectacular views over False Bay.

 Then head back towards Cape Town and stop at the world renowned Kirstenbosch Gardens where you'll enjoy a private tour of these spectacular gardens, nestled against the Eastern slopes of the iconic Table Mountain.